theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 ![resistor color codes chart](images/pico/resistor_color_codes_chart.png)

 ## 8. Wiring Diagrams & Schematics
 Our next step is to wire an external LED to the board using a breadboard.
-I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to GP 15 on the Pico with a 330Ω resistor, the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a schematic  or drawing with the wires and components connected to the Pico plugged into the breadboard?!
+I could explain you here in steps how to make the connections *- the anode (longest) leg of an LED is connected to GP 15 on the Pico with a 330Ω resistor (220Ω works fine too), the negative or cathode (shortest) leg of the LED is then connected Ground -* but wouldn't it be much easier to draw you a schematic  or drawing with the wires and components connected to the Pico plugged into the breadboard?!

 Being able to read these schematics and diagrams is a very important part of building circuits.
 Schematics are universal pictograms that allow people all over the world to understand and build electronics.
 Every electronic component has a very unique schematic symbol.
 These symbols are then assembled into circuits using a variety of programs.
 You could also draw them out by hand.
 If you want to dive deeper in the world of electronics and circuit building, learning to read schematics is a very important step in doing so.